opf/openproject/docs/user-guide/team-planner/README.md

 # Team planner

 The team planner is a module that can assist getting a better overview of which team member is working on what work package at what time.
-It is also a useful tool to schedule those team members for different tasks on different times.
+It is also a useful tool to schedule those team members for different tasks on various times.

 A few notes: